-Bit 2 - CPHA: Clock Phase
+• Bit 2 - CPHA: Clock Phase

 The settings of the Clock Phase bit (CPHA) determine if data is sampled on the leading (first) or trailing (last) edge of SCK.
-Refer to Figure 17-3 on page 154 and Figure 17-4 on page 154 for an example.
+Refer to Figure 19-3 and Figure 19-4 for an example.
 The CPOL functionality is summarized below: